on-demand messaging experience

 Below are initial ideas of how the experience would work.
 I focused on how AI + human interactions could create a normal conversation to the user while delivering on the request.

 My goal was to create an experience that didn't require users to learn the ways of another interface on their phone.
 So I decided to focus on using an interface the smartphone users use on a daily basis - messenger.
-By starting on their messenger it eliminates the need for users to stop one task for another, there's something on the back-end of the experience doing the work for the user.
+By starting on their messenger it eliminates the need for users to stop one task for another, finding the product or service is done on the back-end.

 The image above explains the process users take to use SOS.
 The conversation will start by a text or voice message by tapping on the new keyboard, similar to the way Bitmoji works.
 The main parts of the conversation are - Request, Select, and Confirm.